In his brilliant book,

 I thought of a possible remedy for Kahneman's tyranny of the remembering self.
 We need to compensate for the systematic ways in which our memory distorts our experience.
 We can do so by giving more emphasis to duration, downplaying the importance of the end of an experience, and focussing more on the average, rather than on the highs and lows.
 Another important strategy is to anchor the memory of the present experience for later reference, eg ask ourselves, "How does this feel right now?"
 Keeping a diary, especially if we update it soon after the event, is another way to counter the distortions of memory.

 Of course, our memories fail us in many more ways in addition to those that Kahneman has studied scientifically.
 We simply forget most of what happens to us, including some important things.
 Memory is a summarising function.
 It removes details and presents us with a capsule description of what happened.
 We have little control over this largely unconscious process.
-This unreliable faculty called memory is what frames our reality.
+Yet this unreliable faculty called memory is what frames our reality.

 Without our memories we are nothing.
 All our knowledge, every skill, our ability to speak, the ability to recognise objects, and our identity exist only because of memory.
 The abillity to think is dependent on memory, as otherwise we have nothing to think about.
 Even instinct only works in the context that perception and memory provide, eg in avoiding predators and other dangers.